ruby-on-wheels/ruby-on-wheels.github.io/_posts/2018-03-11-exploring-the-saharan-dunes.md

 ## Working between sand dunes

 The LTE connectivity was surprisingly good at the western foot of Erg Chebbi.
 Perfect!
-I was able to work in my mobile office surround by Saharan sand.
+I was able to work in my mobile office surrounded by Saharan sand.
 I parked my van next to a tree between some dunes where I spent a very peaceful night.

 ![Van parked in front of Erg Chebbi](/assets/images/IMG_1919.jpg)